Have you heard the latest joke? The housing market is cooling off and it’ll be affordable again sometime soon!

 No, of course not, lets just gloss over that little nugget of context.

-Make no mistake the housing situation is a mess on both sides of the Tasman, and it is impacting just about every metropolitan area with more than two supermarkets in its city limits.
+The housing situation is a mess on both sides of the Tasman, and it is impacting just about every metropolitan area with more than two supermarkets in its city limits.

 The housing market is so f**ked in places like Auckland, it is making Hamilton a more appealing place to live.
 And because of that, housing in my beloved hometown is now pretty well f**ked too.